pawrly

 POST /v1/query

-Run a structured query against the semantic layer — the curated business vocabulary (orders.revenue by orders.status) rather than raw columns.
-The body is the semantic query; the result is the same { columns, rows, row_count, truncated } shape.
+Run a structured query against the semantic layer, using members such as orders.revenue and orders.status rather than SQL expressions.
+The body is the semantic query; the result uses the same { columns, rows, row_count, truncated } shape as /v1/sql.

 curl -s localhost:8787/v1/query -H 'content-type: application/json' -d '{